Carlos Correa Player Props: Twins vs. Orioles

-On Sunday, Carlos Correa (.233 on-base percentage in past 10 games, 59 points below season-long percentage) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 12:05 PM ET.
+The Minnesota Twins, including Carlos Correa (.286 batting average in his past 10 games), take on starter Cole Irvin and the Baltimore Orioles at Target Field, Friday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Orioles.
+He had a hitless performance in his most recent game (0-for-2) against the Royals.

 Carlos Correa Game Info & Props vs. the Orioles